Probing unitarity violation of lepton flavor mixing matrix with reactor antineutrinos at JUNO and TAO: Event rates for reactor antineutrinos

 \item The constraints on two parameters from previous neutrino oscillation experiments are shown as the yellow region for comparison, with $\left|\zeta_{\mu e}^{}\right| < 1.8 \times 10^{-2}$ and $\zeta_{\mu \mu}^{} < 1.2 \times 10^{-2}$ at 90\% CL~\cite{Blennow:2025qgd}.
-It can be observed that in the region where $\left|\zeta_{\mu e}^{}\right|$ is very small and $\zeta_{\mu \mu}^{} \lesssim 10^{-2}$, TAO itself provides a slightly tighter constraint.
+It can be observed that in the region where $\left|\zeta_{\mu e}^{}\right|$ is very small and $\zeta_{\mu \mu}^{} \lesssim 10^{-2}$, TAO itself have already provided a slightly tighter constraint with one day of data.
+They will be improved by about one order of magnitude after three years of data-taking, much better than the constraints from current oscillation experiments.
 We also plot the upper limits from the global analysis of current flavor and electroweak precision observables by the blue dashed line.
 In the neutrino mass model with three heavy neutrinos, the upper bounds in the NO case are given as $\left|\zeta_{\mu e}^{}\right| < 2.4 \times 10^{-5}$ and $\zeta_{\mu \mu}^{} < 1.1 \times 10^{-5}$ at the $2\sigma$ CL~\cite{Blennow:2023mqx}.
 These are much stronger limits than those derived from neutrino oscillation experiments, demonstrating the necessity of performing the global analysis of electroweak precision measurements and higher-order calculations in the full theory, as in the SM~\cite{Marciano:1980pb,Sarantakos:1982bp,Strumia:2003zx,Ricciardi:2022pru,Huang:2024rfb}. \end{itemize}